smartdevicelink/generic_hmi/README.md

 chromium-browser generic_hmi/build/index.html
 ```

-### PTU with vehicle modem (optional)

-In order to get policy table updates using the vehicle modem, some additional setup is required
+### HMI Backend

+The generic_hmi includes an additional backend component that is required for some features, such as in-browser video streaming and policy table updates using the vehicle modem.

 1. Run `deploy_server.sh` in the root folder
 2. Run the HMI normally
 3. Select the `PTU using in-vehicle modem` checkbox to enable the feature

+Video streaming also requires you to have all the [aforementioned dependencies](#dependencies) installed.

 ## Developing/Modifying the HMI